ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 end
 ```

 If the player has saved data, then you need to compare the `id` of the cosmetic item against the id value in `selected` to see if there is a match.
-If there is a match, then the item for that category is set to the hovered color to indicate to the player that item is the current item attached to the character.
+If there is a match, then the item for that category is set to the hovered color to indicate to the player that the item is the current item attached to the character.

 ```lua
 ui_item.clickedEvent:Connect(function()